mctools/mcpl/usage_python.md

 The code looks similar to the non-block case above, but each field like `p.x` or `p.ekin` are now actually [NumPy](http://www.numpy.org/) arrays rather than single numbers.
-By default each block encompasses 10000 particles, but this number can be tuned by adding a `blocklength` parameter when instantiating a new `MCPLFile` object.
+By default each block encompasses 10000 particles, a number which can be tuned by adding a `blocklength` parameter when instantiating a new `MCPLFile` object.

 ### Access file-level meta-data